 Code Backup and File Roaming

-To prevent loss of uncommitted code and configuration files when a development environment is destroyed, the cloud-native development environment adopts the following code backup and file roaming strategy:
+To prevent the loss of uncommitted code and configuration files after the development environment is destroyed, cloud-native development adopts the following code backup and file roaming strategies:

 Workspace Code Backup

-Don’t worry about losing uncommitted code in the workspace after the environment is destroyed.
-Cloud-native development uses the following two backup methods to ensure code safety:
+There's no need to worry about losing uncommitted code in your workspace when the environment is destroyed.
+Cloud-native development employs two backup methods to ensure your code is not lost.

 Tips

-If the workspace contains large files, backup may fail or slow down.
-Avoid storing files larger than 100MB in the workspace.
+Large files in the workspace may cause backup failure or slow backup speed.
+Try to avoid saving files larger than 100MB in the workspace.

 2. Backup Content